meeb/tubesync/docs/youtube-pot.md

 This plugin communicates with a web service to retrieve tokens, for which it uses a default URL of: `http://127.0.0.1:4416`

-Because for TubeSync `openresty` or `nginx` are what most users will connect to with their web browser, the [configuration](../config/root/etc/nginx/token_server.conf) to listen on port `4416` has been added.
+Because for TubeSync `openresty` is what most users will connect to with their web browser, the [configuration](../config/root/etc/nginx/token_server.conf) to listen on port `4416` has been added.

 If you are using another web server instead, you should configure similar proxying of the requests, or configure a different URL for the plugin to use.